AndrewChenUoA/AVSS2018/submission.md

 ---
 **Paper Submission**

-We invite submissions of up to *six pages, excluding references*.
+We invite submissions of up to <b><i>six pages, excluding references</i></b>.
 The maximum size of the abstract is 1000 characters.
 Any submission must be in PDF format (maximum 10MB); submissions in other formats will be rejected.

 A paper submission implies that, if the paper is accepted, one of the authors will present the paper/poster at the conference.
 Authors are responsible for obtaining any necessary visas and may need to start that process before final decisions are released. *Sending a video of the presentation in place of an author is NOT considered presenting.* **Papers that are not presented will be pulled from the IEEE proceedings and are not considered published.**